Skip to main content

 The Electoral Commission will also promote public awareness of misinformation, disinformation and manipulative or inauthentic behaviour and will establish educational and information programmes to help address this issue.

-The Regulation of Online Advertising During Election Periods
+Regulation of Political Advertising

 Post Electoral Event Reviews

-The Commission may, after each electoral event – referendum, Presidential, Dáil, Seanad, European, local election – prepare and publish a report on the administration of the electoral event.
+An Coimisiún may, after each electoral event – referendum, Presidential, Dáil, Seanad, European, local election – prepare and publish a report on the administration of the electoral event.

 Advice

-The Commission may, and shall when requested by the Minister, advise and make recommendations to the Government or the Minister, in relation to any proposals for legislative change, or any other policy matters concerning electoral policy or procedures.
+An Coimisiún may, and shall when requested by the Minister, advise and make recommendations to the Government or the Minister, in relation to any proposals for legislative change, or any other policy matters concerning electoral policy or procedures.